top-rated/top-voice-ai/README.md

 ## Authentication

-The API uses a simple subscription ID-based authentication for Top Voice AI Chatbot compatibility.
+The API uses a simple subscription ID-based authentication for Top Voice AI  compatibility.
 To access premium endpoints, include the subscription ID either:

 1. As a query parameter: `?subscriptionId=your_subscription_id`
 2. In the request body as a JSON property: `{ "subscriptionId": "your_subscription_id" }`